AUTISM SPECTRUM DISORDERSAN ALTERNATIVE AND COMPLEMENTARY MEDICINE RESOURCE GUIDE From the Alternative Medicine Foundation, Inc

 Has a searchable links library of studies on autism and dietary intervention, plus on-line information in ten different languages.

-A worldwide, web-based radio station with a full schedule of regular specialist-hosted shows on everything pertaining to ASD.
+What began as a worldwide, web-based radio station with a full schedule of regular specialist-hosted shows on everything pertaining to ASD, has grown to include blogs, videos, and many other features.

 Autism Today - Alternative Treatments